 Consumers are continuously adopting new ways of healthy eating habits.
 One of which is looking to reduce meat consumption because of health reasons or sustainability concerns.

-Some brands across the world have slowly started their healthy F&B revolution in terms of creating lab-grown meat, which is a cell-based, cultured or cultivated meat made using animal cells.
+Some brands across the world have slowly started their better-for-you F&B CPG revolution in terms of creating lab-grown meat, which is a cell-based, cultured or cultivated meat made using animal cells.

 One of the first ones to ever venture into this is Eat Just, which has been granted a license by the Singapore Food Agency for the manufacturing of lab-grown meat at the end of 2020.
 Their cultured chicken nuggets went on sale in Singapore under its Good Meat brand.
 To date, Singapore is currently the only country where lab-grown cuts of meat can legally be sold to consumers.